femke77/movies-and-tv/README.md

   **Solution:**: An educated guess was that the delay came from React unmounting and remounting the slide and all the carousel components on every navigation and back navigation respectively.
 KeepAlive from react-activation was employed to stop the unmounting of the page and indeed, back button response is now instant - in line with user expectations.
 A state hook in App.js was removed and refactored to use zustand due to a warning about the hook and timing of mounting.
 StrictMode in dev mode will throw a warning about state continuously, but that is not a problem in production or if StrictMode is removed in dev.

+  **Problem:** Image loading is janky if internet speeds are down or general resources are compromised (processing, memory).
+Images attempt to load immediately by default but paint in blurry, ugly pieces instead of the entire image coming in nicely all at once.

+  **Solution:**  Preloading of important images and progressive loading of images.
+Placeholder -> lowres -> hiRes.
+Hold the image for paint until it is ready. transition-opacity makes the image appearance look controlled and smooth.

+  ### Metrics as of 4/4/2025
+  - 75K memory usage according to Chrome task manager
+  - 99% performance according to Lighthouse
+  - 0.0 CLS
+  - 192kb compressed size after build
+  - All paint metrics in the green, including INP with page navigation

   ## Table of Contents 📖

   [Installation](#installation)